hmrc/accessibility-statement-frontend/README.md

 # Accessibility Statement Frontend

+> **Warning**
+> Production releases are managed by PlatUI.
+If you would like the team to release your accessibility statement to Production, please contact us via Slack at #team-plat-ui

 Accessibility Statement Frontend is a service for providing for accessibility statements across HMRC.

 ## Table of contents